 This part of the tutorial guides you to the endpoints with the greatest backlog of work to do.

 This walkthrough uses the sample solution included in the demo download package to illustrate monitoring concepts in the Particular Service Platform.
 For instructions on how to download and run this sample, see Monitoring NServiceBus solutions: Demo.

 To measure endpoint backlogs we're going to use two metrics: queue length and critical time.

-Queue lenth is an estimate of how many messages are in the input queue of an endpoint, representing the backlog of messages to be processed.
-If an endpoint is processing messages faster than it is receiving them then queue length will go down.
-Conversely, when an endpoint is receiving messages faster than it can process them, queue length will go.
+Queue length is an estimate of how many messages are in the input queue of an endpoint, representing the backlog of messages to be processed.
+If an endpoint is processing messages faster than it is receiving them then queue length will decrease.
+Conversely, when an endpoint is receiving messages faster than it can process them, queue length will increase.

 Critical time is the time between when a message is initially sent and when it has been completely processed.
 Critical time includes the time it takes for a message to get from a sending endpoint to the destination queue, the time the message spends waiting to get to the front of that queue to be processed, and the time it takes the receiving endpoint to process the message.
 Critical time is the time it takes for your system to react to a specific message.

 Queue length and critical time are related.
 As queue length increases, messages spend more time waiting in an endpoint's input queue, and so critical time also increases.